kelloggm/object-construction-checker/README-LOMBOK.md

 }
 ```

-3. Add a `checkerFramework` block that tells the plugin to run the Typesafe Builder Checker to your `build.gradle` script:
+3. Add a `checkerFramework` block to run the Typesafe Builder Checker:

 ```groovy
 checkerFramework {